 This first aid kit has all the needed medical supplies and more, for pretty much any situation.
 At a mid-range price point, it is affordable and a worthy buy.

-The Criteria We Used For Our Evaluation
+Criteria Used for Evaluation

 While these metrics are crucial to consider when choosing the right first aid kit for the consumers, there are other factors to also keep in mind.
 First and foremost, it’s a good idea to take a first aid course including CPR training in case of an emergency.
 There is no use in carrying around these supplies if the consumer doesn’t know what to do with them.
 This is especially important for those who like solo hikes or long camping trips in case they become secluded or desolate.

+How will you apply using the kit?
 What is in the kit and the size of it depends on where the first aid kit is located.
 Is this a kit for the home or office, or for when traveling?
 Does traveling mean a getaway or outdoor adventure, or for everyday preventive measures?
 Bigger kits in size with lots of supplies obviously shouldn’t be purchased for taking along just for a run.

-The organization is key.
+In an emergency, time and clear thinking can be in short supply, so the organization of a first aid kit is key.
 When there is an emergency situation, finding the right supplies should be quick and painless.
 The last thing anyone wants to do is have to fumble around taking out all the supplies just to find a band-aid.